awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-cli-reference.rst

 invoke
 ======

 The :code:`awsmobile cloud-api invoke` invokes the API for testing locally.
-This helps quickly test the unsigned API locally by passing the appropritate arguments.
+This helps quickly test the unsigned API locally by passing the appropriate arguments.
 This is intended to be used for the development environment or debugging of your API / Lambda function.

 .. code-block:: bash